© Crown copyright 2019

 At present, there is no medicinally licensed e-cigarette product available on the UK market.
 However, the UK has some of the strictest regulation for e-cigarettes in the world.
 Under the Tobacco and Related Products Regulations 2016, e-cigarette products are subject to minimum standards of quality and safety, as well as packaging and labelling requirements to provide consumers with the information they need to make informed choices.
 All e-cigarette products must be notified by manufacturers to the UK Medicines and Healthcare products Regulatory Agency (MHRA), with detailed information including the listing of all ingredients.

 Leading UK health and public health organisations including the RCGP, BMA and Cancer Research UK now agree that although not risk-free, e-cigarettes are far less harmful than smoking.
 Based on an assessment of the available international peer-reviewed evidence, PHE and the RCGP estimate the risk reduction to be at least 95%.
-In 2018 so far, 3 major US reports (National Academies of Sciences, Engineering and Medicine, American Cancer Society and the US Annual Review of Public Health) have found that e-cigarettes are substantially less harmful than smoking.
+In 2018, 3 major US reports (National Academies of Sciences, Engineering and Medicine, American Cancer Society and the US Annual Review of Public Health) found that e-cigarettes are substantially less harmful than smoking.

 E-cigarettes are currently the most popular stop smoking aid in England, with an estimated 2.5 million users.
 Over half (51%) have stopped smoking completely and of the 45% who still smoke, half say that they are vaping in order to stop smoking.
-The number who have quit both smoking and quit vaping has reached 770,000.
+The number who have quit smoking and vaping has reached 770,000.

 There is growing evidence that e-cigarettes are helping many thousands of smokers in England to quit.
 The available evidence from research trials suggests that their effectiveness is broadly similar to prescribed stop smoking medicines and better than NRT products if these are used without any professional support.
 E-cigarettes are particularly effective when combined with expert help from a local stop smoking service.
 In 2017 to 2018, around two-thirds of smokers who got this support stopped smoking successfully.

 Local stop smoking services have an important role to play in supporting smokers who want to use an e-cigarette in their quit attempt.
 Yet currently, only around 4% of those using stop smoking services are using an e-cigarette in their quit attempt.
-Clearly, more can be done to combine the popular quitting method with the most effective quitting aid, to maximise the number of smokers quitting successfully.
+Clearly, more can be done to combine the popular quitting method with the most effective quitting aid to maximise the number of smokers quitting successfully.

 NICE guidance NG92 recommends that health and social care professionals provide the following advice to smokers who are using, or interested in using, an e-cigarette for quitting: